 What techniques can I use to decrease my file size?
 Are there any drawbacks to these techniques?

 The best way to decrease your email file size is to compress your images.
-You can also consider using less images.
+You can also consider using fewer images.
 When using animated GIFs, remove unnecessary frames.
 This will do a lot to reduce the GIF size.

 Some great tools Litmus recommends for this are: